victor-smirnov/jenny-old/README.md

 1. Native [SDN](https://bitbucket.org/vsmirnov/memoria/wiki/String%20Data%20Notation) integration for in-code embedded data structures and DSLs.
 1. Type-level metaprogramming in large.
 Like C++ templates but with human-friendly syntax and debugging support.
 1. Metaclasses and metaobjects.
 Compile-time AST-level metaprogramming (in large).
 1. Lifetimes.
-Like Rust's borrwing sematics but much more flexible.
+Like Rust's borrowing semantics but much more flexible.
 1. Native Fibers and Coroutines for high-performance IO.
 1. Native language support for Tuples, Variants and Pattern Matching.
 1. Native integration with Memoria runtime (high-performance AIO subsystem, custom memory management), Linked Data model, containers and stores.
 1. [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) and Contracts.
 The more formal semantics is made explicit, the better for refactoring.
-1. Language profiles to enable/disable certail language features: Safe (UB-free + memory protection) language subset (by default) for general-purpose applications development, Full profile for ninjas, AOT-only profile, JIT-requiring profile, etc.
+1. Language profiles to enable/disable certain language features: Safe (UB-free + memory protection) language subset (by default) for general-purpose applications development, Full profile for ninjas, AOT-only profile, JIT-requiring profile, etc.
 1. Metaprogramming-aware refactoring tools.
-Code is alive while it can continously evolve.
+Code is alive while it can continuously evolve.
 1. Modules.
 1. Integrated package manager.
 1. Clang parser integration for interoperability with C++.
 1. Versioned (DVCS-like) Memoria store (in-memory, on-disk) as a physical program structure (instead of a bunch of a plain text files).
 Code and embedded data are in the same place, reachable with transpiler and refactoring tools.
 1. IDE-friendly event-driven dataflow-based transpiler architecture.
-1. Embedded HTTP server providing native RESTful API for transpiler, refactoring tools, interactive autocompletion, code and data (language server).
+1. Embedded HTTP server providing native RESTful API for transpiler, refactoring tools, interactive auto-completion, code and data (language server).
-1. Basic Web application for code and data navigation and editing, using the tranpiler's REST API.
+1. Basic Web application for code and data navigation and editing, using the transpiler's REST API.
 1. Infrastructure-aware transpiler/refactoring.
 Want to split your monolith into well-sized services or vice versa?
 Jenny will do it for you!

 ## Highlights

-Jenny, as a programming language, is focused on data strucure design and code-as-data metaprogramming.
+Jenny, as a programming language, is focused on data structure design and code-as-data metaprogramming.
 Though every program can be written in a classical textual form, physical Jenny program structure is a versioned multimodel database of parsed abstract syntax trees for Jenny and embedded DSLs, together with associated embedded data structures (annotation metadata, i18n databases etc).
-The database is dynamically updatable and optimized for analythics, with [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and branching semantics.
+The database is dynamically updatable and optimized for analytics, with [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and branching semantics.
 Structured data representation makes code analytics much simpler and faster.
 More on this later.

 Jenny is not a compiler, its a source-to-source transpiler producing C++ code as an output (together with other artifacts like Protobuf interfaces and SWIG bindings), either for direct compilation into an executable or a C++ library module to use with other C++ applications.
 Jenny is not a competition or replacement for C++, but a *legacy-free* modernization for better productivity.
 The language will be co-evolving with C++, stacking on top of its semantics and a huge set of libraries.
 Codebase matters and C++ has it.